 Learning the alphabet is one thing, but making sense of the mind-boggling amount of combinations 26 letters can make is another entirely.
 Unfortunately, for some kids, reading doesn’t come so naturally.

-Chief Program Officer of the Campaign for Grade-Level Reading, Yolie Flores, took the time to share a few tips to help any parent looking to encourage their kids to become strong readers.
+Yolie Flores, the chief program officer of the Campaign for Grade-Level Reading, took the time to share a few tips for parents on how to help a child struggling with reading.

 Start thinking about reading as early as possible